 Reel, D, Irish, attributed to Patrick Moloney

 The Earl’s Chair is an elegant and sturdy tune that is very popular in session playing.
-As a D Major tune that doesn’t start or end on D, it serves as a good connector between other tunes in a set.

 The composition of the tune is attributed to Patrick (“Pakie” or “Patto”) Moloney, of Woodford, East Galway, in the 1940s or 1950s.
 The tune is said to be named for a rock formation called Earl’s Chair, in Derrycrag Woods, County Galway, Ireland.